 The Polarity of Magnets: Are You Repelling Love or Creating Closeness?

 7 Tips to Create More Unity, Love, and Connection in Your Relationship

 Brains Are Wired for Relationships—So Why All the Conflict!?

 You probably already know that our brains are wired for survival.
 Negative or threatening experiences invoke unpleasant emotions, like fear, that signal our need to protect ourselves until we feel safe again.
-The person we love and share a deep commitment with often evoke these intense emotional reactions.
+The person we love and share a deep commitment with often evokes these intense emotional reactions.
 Seeking safety can look very different for every couple.
-A partner might pout, yell, criticize, get sarcastic, drink too much, or give the silent treatment, even for days.
-Our survival brain in action.
+A partner might pout, yell, criticize, get sarcastic, drink too much, or give the silent treatment, even for days—our survival brain in action.
 However, our brains are also wired for connection and relationships.

 Social Psychologist and Neuroscientist Matthew Lieberman writes in his book

 Social: Why Our Brains Are Wired to Connect:

 "Our brains evolved to experience threats to our social connections in much the same way they experience physical pain.
 By activating the same neural circuitry that causes us to feel physical pain, our experience of social pain helps ensure the survival of our children by helping to keep them close to their parents.
 The neural link between social and physical pain also ensures that staying socially connected will be a lifelong need, like food and warmth."